Azure/ResourceModules/docs/wiki/The CI environment - Deployment validation.md

 However, the removal step can be skipped in case further investigation on the deployed resource is needed.
 This can be controlled when running the module pipeline leveraging [Module pipeline inputs](./The%20CI%20environment%20-%20Pipeline%20design#module-pipeline-inputs).

+> Note: The logic will consider all deployment names used during the deployment step - even those of retries.

 ### How it works

 The removal process will delete all resources created by the deployment.
 The list of resources is identified by: